blueridgeboost/blueridgeboost.github.io/src/content/instructor.md

 * co-founder and organizer of [Cville Math Circle](https://cvillemathcircle.org/) for preschool and elementary school-age girls
 * teaching assistant for graduate-level courses
 * Financial Mathematics instructor at the University of Virginia
+* Lecturer at the University of Virginia (part-time)

 ## Computer Science and Coding Experience